This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 • Cornstarch: This will help your sauce thicken up nicely.

-Making Homemade Hoisin Sauce
+Homemade Hoisin Sauce Recipe

 This is the perfect quick and easy hoisin sauce recipe.
 Really, all you have to do is mix all of your ingredients together!
 You can easily keep it on hand for all of your cooking needs.

-1. Whisk Ingredients Together: First, in a small saucepan over medium high heat whisk together the soy sauce, molasses, sesame oil rice vinegar, peanut butter, garlic, sriracha, and pepper.
+1. Whisk Ingredients Together: First, in a small saucepan over medium-high heat, whisk together the soy sauce, molasses, sesame oil, rice vinegar, peanut butter, garlic, sriracha, and pepper.

 3. Simmer: Continue to simmer until it starts to thicken.
 Remove from heat and allow to cool.